 You've got two key differences when it comes to 4G vs 5G: speed and capacity.
 Not only should your connection be faster, it should be more stable as well, no matter how many other 5G users are around you.

-A good 4G signal is as good as Wi-Fi now (provided you have the right data plan) but 5G will push that even further.
-We're looking at speed increases of up to 20-30 times or even more (there's some vagueness because the tech is still being tested, and perfect lab conditions aren't the same as what you'll get in your home).
+A good 4G signal is as good as Wi-Fi now (provided you have the data plan to cope) but 5G pushes that even further.
+We're looking at speed increases of up to 20-30 times or even more (it's hard to be precise because there'll be a lot of variation depending on the exact conditions in each case).

-There are other differences in the 4G vs 5G comparison chart.
+There are other differences in the 4G vs 5G comparison chart too.
 5G should also offer lower latency (faster response times for projects like Google Stadia), smarter data traffic management, and speedier upload times too.